 The grazer species composition varied among meadows.
 Pentidotea resecata, amphipods A. columbiae and Caprella spp., were observed in every meadow (Appendix 1), but tended to be less abundant in the meadows nearer Alberni Inlet.
 The eelgrass specialist P. taylori was not observed in every meadow (e.g., never at CC, and only 2 individuals observed at NB), but numerically dominated the fauna in some meadows (DC, RP and EI).

 EMS results

+Across all sites in midsummer, elements of metacommunity structure (EMS) analysis suggested a checkerboard pattern of species distribution among meadows.
+For all epifaunal taxa (30 taxa), EMS suggested negative coherence (86 embedded absences relative to 56.17 +6.53 expected by the null model, z = - 4.57, P <0.01).
+For grazers only (17 taxa), we observed a similar pattern of negative coherence (29 embedded absences relative to 16.42 +3.76 expected by the null model, z = - 3.35, P <0.01).

 DISCUSSION

-that the seagrass meadow is not the most informative biodiversity unit for seagrass associated faunal biodiversity

-[Seagrass meadows support diverse animal assemblages and high secondary productivity that fuels coastal food webs (Edgar & Shaw 1995, Heck & Wetstone 1977, Jackson et al. 2001).
-A major component of this biodiversity is the epifaunal invertebrate assemblage living on and in the seagrass blades (Barnes 2013, Duffy 2003, Duffy et al. 2015, Nelson 1979).
-Seagrass associated invertebrates include both mobile and sessile invertebrates (gastropods, arthropods, annelids, etc.); most of these animals feed on planktonic or seagrass-associated microalgae, plankton or detritus, though some feed on the seagrass itself (Douglass et al. 2011, Thom et al. 1995, Williams & Ruckelshaus 1993) or detritus (Douglass et al. 2011, Vizzini et al. 2002).
-They thus act as agents of energy transfer from primary producers into secondary productivity, and are then either consumed by fish and other invertebrates (Haegele 1997, Huang et al. 2015, Nelson 1979, Sutherland et al. 2013), or contribute directly to the detrital pool. ]

 We found that invertebrate biodiversity and abundance observed associated with foundation species can vary substantially between habitat patches and over the course of a season.
 A watershed gradient of salinity and eelgrass shoot density did not explain variation in alpha (meadow-scale) diversity or species turnover among meadows.
 However, differences in species composition suggest that meadows nearer the ocean in Trevor Channel host grazer-dominated assemblages, while meadows nearer Alberni Inlet are dominated by filter feeders and other non-grazer taxa.
 This pattern suggests oceanographic circulation and dispersal among meadows might play a role in influencing species composition, even in the absence of clear trends in total diversity and a continuous effect of salinity, temperature or shoot density on total diversity.